Rafael Devers Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- Devers has driven in a run in 29 games this year (48.3%), including 12 games with more than one RBI (20.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Devers has had at least one RBI in 49.2% of his games this year (30 of 61), with two or more RBI 12 times (19.7%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.